-Although there are lots of productive things you can be doing during this time of social distancing, one thing that’s super important to remember is self care.
+Although there are lots of productive things you can be doing every day, one thing that’s super important to remember is self care.
 No matter what is going on in the world, you can’t take care of others if you don’t take care of yourself first.
 Kind of like how when you’re on a plane, the flight attendant reminds you that if there is a need for oxygen masks, you must put yours on first before you can help others.
 Of course one thing that always makes me feel better is an at home spa moment.
 However, I’m really bad at painting my own nails – especially my right hand.
 So I had to give the Olive and June Poppy a try!

 The Olive and June Poppy is a $16 tool made to help you get salon perfect nails at home.
 It is available at both Target and OliveJune.com.
 Plus you can get the Olive and June nail polishes and topcoat at both stores too!
 Although Target only carries 6 of the 31 Olive and June shades.
 I have the topcoat ($8) and the shade HD ($8) which is a really pretty white.
+But to get all of the incredible seasonal and permanent shades, you have to go to the O&J website.
 Not only does the Poppy fit the Olive and June polishes (obviously), but it also fits other nail polishes as well.